-Mr. LEE Shing Put, B.B.S. (李聖潑), aged 42, is our non-executive Director.
-Mr. LEE Shing Put, B.B.S. joined our Company in September 2013 and was appointed as our non-executive Director on 20 September 2013.
+Mr. LEE Shing Put (李聖潑), B.B.S., aged 43, is a non-executive Director.
+Mr. LEE Shing Put, B.B.S. joined our Company in September 2013 and was appointed as a non-executive Director on 20 September 2013.
 Prior to joining us, Mr. LEE Shing Put, B.B.S. had been engaged in information technology and investment businesses in Hong Kong and China since 2001.
 Mr. LEE Shing Put, B.B.S. graduated from the Hong Kong University of Science and Technology in 2000 with a bachelor degree in business administration majoring in finance and economics; and graduated from the Peking University in 2016 with a master degree in business administration.
 Mr. LEE Shing Put, B.B.S. was the executive director of Xinyi Glass from June 2004 to October 2008.
-Mr. LEE Shing Put is currently a member of the 12th Guangdong Provincial Committee of the Chinese People's Political Consultative Conference (政協廣東省第十二屆委員會常委).
-Mr. LEE Shing Put, B.B.S. is the son of Dr. LEE Yin Yee, B.S.S., our Chairman and an executive Director, a cousin of Mr. LEE Yau Ching, and a nephew of Tan Sri Datuk TUNG Ching Sai P.S.M.
+Mr. LEE Shing Put, B.B.S. is currently a member of the 12th Guangdong Provincial Committee of the Chinese People's Political Consultative Conference (政協廣東省第十二屆委員會常委) and the 6th Shenzhen Municipal Committee of the Chinese People's Political Consultative Conference (政協深圳市第六屆委員會常委).
+Mr. LEE Shing Put, B.B.S. is an executive director and chairman of the board, chairman of the nomination committee and a member of the remuneration committee of Xinyi Energy, a company listed on the main board of the Hong Kong Stock Exchange (stock code: 03868), since August 2020.
+Mr. LEE Shing Put, B.B.S. is the son of Dr. LEE Yin Yee, B.B.S., the Chairman and an executive Director, a cousin of Mr. LEE Yau Ching, an executive Director and Chief Executive Officer, and a nephew of Tan Sri Datuk TUNG Ching Sai P.S.M, D.M.S.M, J.P., the Vice Chairman and a non-executive Director.